 Contact: Dr. Serita Frey, Department of Natural Resources & the Environment, University of New Hampshire, Durham, NH USA

-This two-year position will focus specifically on fungal evolution within a global change context, with an emphasis on how fungi evolve in response to biotic invasion, soil warming, and nitrogen addition.
-The candidate will have flexibility to explore questions that fall within this general topic area, while building on previous research conducted in the Frey Lab.
-The candidate is expected to have strong interests and experience in ecology, soils, microbiology, and biogeochemistry.
-Expertise in cultivation-based and genomic/metagenomic analyses is highly desirable.
-The candidate will be expected to work independently, but also cooperatively with other members of the lab.
-A Ph.D. degree in ecology, natural resources, microbiology, or related field, along with relevant research experience is required.
-Applications will be reviewed until the position is filled.
+This two-year position will focus specifically on fungal evolution within global change contexts, with an emphasis on how fungi evolve in response to soil warming and simulated nitrogen deposition.
+The candidate will have the flexibility to explore questions that fall within this general topic area, while building on previous research conducted in the Frey and Pringle Labs.
+The candidate is expected to have strong interests and experience in evolution and ecology.
+Expertise in cultivation-based and genomic analyses as applied to soil fungi is highly desirable.
+The candidate will be expected to work independently, but also cooperatively with other members of the lab and with the Pringle Laboratory.
+A Ph.D. degree in evolution, ecology, natural resources, microbiology, or related field, along with relevant research experience is required.
+The target start date is Oct.
+1, 2017, though an earlier start date is possible.
+Review of applications will begin April 15, 2017 and continue until the position is filled.